 Avoiding foods high in saturated fats, refined sugars and artificial sweeteners, reducing your alcohol intake and trying to cut down on smoking will all help alleviate your skin from internal toxins and external aggressors.
 Increasing your intake of antioxidants will help fight free radicals – those pesky, unstable molecules that break down skin collagen, resulting in wrinkles, fine lines, sagging and dull skin.
 Topping up on antioxidants, minerals, vitamins and other nutrients will not just benefit your skin, it will also boost your immune system.

 Pro tip: Antioxidants are not only found in foods; they can also be applied topically in the form of serums, or they can be consumed orally in the form of dietary supplements.
 Try ChitoCare beauty Hair, Skin & Nails, to supplement your skincare regime.
-Containing nutrients, such as vitamin C, zinc, and selenium, that protect cells from oxidative stress, this blend of natural ingredients will nourish you from within, resulting in thicker hair, stronger nails and smoother, firmer and better hydrated skin.
+Containing nutrients, such as Vitamin C, zinc and selenium, that protect cells from the negative effects of oxidative stress, this blend of natural ingredients will nourish you from within, supporting thicker hair, stronger nails and smoother, firmer and better hydrated skin.

 * If you are unsure of what skin type you have, or whether you have a skin condition, consult with your dermatologist, so you can be accurately diagnosed and receive an appropriate treatment.